AnimeKaizoku/SaitamaRobot/README.md

 Originally a Marie fork, Saitama evolved further and was built to be more robust and more dedicated to Anime Chats.

-Can be found on telegram as [SaitamaRobot](https://t.me/SaitamaRobot).
+Can be found on telegram as [ShinobuKocho](https://t.me/ShinobuKochoBot).

-The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about @SaitamaRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Shinobu Kocho Support](https://t.me/DemonSlayerOP), where you can ask for help about @ShinobuKochobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)

 ## How to setup/deploy.